 Traffic data is also used in the application process for state transportation funding programs such as the Freight Mobility Strategic Investment Board (FMSIB), Transportation Investment Board (TIB) and County Road Assessment Board (CRAB).

-Starting in the Spring of 2016 approximately 630 locations were counted throughout Benton and Franklin Counties.
+Approximately 630 locations were counted throughout Benton and Franklin Counties.
 Each location was counted on a 72 hour time period mid-week (Tuesday, Wednesday and Thursday) collecting vehicle volume, classification and speed.
 Collecting traffic counts by this method ensures the data will be collected in a uniform way at the same time of the week and same time of year.

 For more information on the Regional Traffic Count Program please contact Geoff Wagner